-(a) any map, plan, graph or drawing;

-- (b) any photography; - (c) any disc, tape, sound track or other device, other than visual images, in which sounds or other data are embodied so as to be capable with or without the aid of other equipment, of being reproduced; and - (d) any film, microfilm, negative, tape or other device in which one or more visual images are embodied so as to be capable of being reproduced from it; - "journalistic material" means material acquired or created for the purposes of journalism but only where the material is in the possession of a person who acquired or created it for that purpose and a person who receives material from another person who intends that the recipient shall use the journalistic materials for that purpose is deemed to have acquired it for those purposes;
+- (a) any map, plan, graph or drawing; - (b) any photography; - (c) any disc, tape, sound track or other device, other than visual images, in which sounds or other data are embodied so as to be capable with or without the aid of other equipment, of being reproduced; and - (d) any film, microfilm, negative, tape or other device in which one or more visual images are embodied so as to be capable of being reproduced from it;

-- "personal records" means documentary and other records, concerning an individual, whether living or deceased, who can be identified from the personal records and which relate to the person's- - (a) physical or mental health; - (b) spiritual counselling or assistance given or to be given to him or her; or - (c) counselling or assistance given or to be given to him or her, for the purposes of his or her personal welfare, by any voluntary organisation, or by any individual who- - (i) by reason of his or her office or occupation has responsibilities for that person's welfare; or - (ii) by reason of an order of a court has responsibilities for that person's supervision.
+- "journalistic material" means material acquired or created for the purposes of journalism but only where the material is in the possession of a person who acquired or created it for that purpose and a person who receives material from another person who intends that the recipient shall use the journalistic materials for that purpose is deemed to have acquired it for those purposes; - "personal records" means documentary and other records, concerning an individual, whether living or deceased, who can be identified from the personal records and which relate to the person's- - (a) physical or mental health; - (b) spiritual counselling or assistance given or to be given to him or her; or - (c) counselling or assistance given or to be given to him or her, for the purposes of his or her personal welfare, by any voluntary organisation, or by any individual who- - (i) by reason of his or her office or occupation has responsibilities for that person's welfare; or - (ii) by reason of an order of a court has responsibilities for that person's supervision.

-79. Inspection.
+71. Inspection

-Any police officer or any other person authorised in writing by the Inspector General of Police for the purposes of this section, the Executive Secretary to the National Drug Authority or any person authorised by him or her shall, for the purpose of the execution of this Act, have power to enter any premises, or other place, of any person lawfully carrying on business as a producer, manufacturer, seller or distributor, or who deals in any narcotic drugs or psychotropic substances and to demand the production of, and to inspect, any books or documents relating to the dealings in any narcotic drugs or psychotropic substance, which in the opinion of that person, is below standard or unfit for use for medicinal purposes.
+A police officer at the rank of Inspector or any other person authorised in writing by the Inspector General of Police for the purposes of this section, the Secretary to the National Drug Authority or any person authorised by him or her shall, for the purpose of the execution of this Act, have power to enter any premises, or other place, of any person lawfully carrying on business as a producer, manufacturer, seller or distributor, or who deals in any narcotic drugs or psychotropic substances and to demand the production of, and to inspect, any books or documents relating to the dealings in any narcotic drug or psychotropic substance and to inspect the stocks of the narcotic drugs or psychotropic substance, which in the opinion of that person, is below standard or unfit for use for medicinal purposes.